Thumb independence basics

 ‣ Check out my recommendations on how to pick strings.

-‣ The first bass note of a bar should always be the root note of the chord you are in, everything else sounds strange.
+‣ The first bass note of a bar should always be the root note of the chord you are in, anything else will sound strange.
 If you play an E major chord, the first bass note should be E.

 I grouped the upcoming thumb independence exercises into four sections: